Content created: 2000-03-07

 Four Important Schools of Buddhism in China

 There are four major schools (zōng 宗) of Chinese Buddhism that you need to know about in the context of something like a world civ course.
-However, the differences often have only marginal significance in actual practice, since Buddhist schools freely borrow from each other, and it is unusual for any monastic community to follow the practices or use of scriptures of only one tradition.
+However, the differences often have only marginal significance in actual practice, since Buddhist schools freely borrow from each other, and since it is unusual for any monastic community to follow the practices or use the scriptures of only one tradition.
 In particular, a great many monasteries have the word Chán 禅 in their formal names, but they readily accommodate practices and practitioners of other Buddhist traditions.

 - Tiāntái Zōng 天台宗 (“Celestial Terrace School”).
 The name is derived from its headquarters in the Tiāntái mountains in Zhèjiāng 浙江 province.
 The sect was founded in the 500s.
 The primary scripture is the Lotus Sutra (Liánhuá Jīng 莲花经, Sad-dharma-puṇḍarīka-sūtra).
 It asserts the transcendent character of the Buddha and purports to contain his direct teachings, including the assertion that there are many paths to enlightenment, and the possibility of help from bodhisattvas.
 Often separately used is chapter 24, called Pǔmén Pǐn 普门品 (普門品) "All-Sided One."
 The Pǔmén Pǐn describes the bodhisattva Avalokiteshvara, who in China is the popular goddess Guānyīn 观音.